 Share Your Success

-According to the National Institutes of Health (NIH), sharing your exciting exercise routine—or even joining others in their own—makes you more likely to stick with it, solidifying your results.
-So, snap a selfie while you’re working out with your dog and tweet it to @TomsofMaine and the rest of your followers.
+According to the National Institutes of Health (NIH), sharing your exciting exercise routine—or even joining others in their own—makes you more likely to stick with it, helping to insure your results.
+So, snap a selfie while you’re working out with your dog and tweet it to @TomsofMaine, or instagram to @Toms_of_Maine and the rest of your followers.
 The longer you maintain your new exercise habits, the more benefits you’ll see.

 You have to walk your dog anyway, so why not seize the opportunity to build strength each day?
 These are easy ways to exercise that don’t require a change of clothes, a gym membership, or special training.
 In fact, you don’t even need to squeeze it into your schedule, since the leash and morning alarm are already set.